-I have a copy of a journal that my great-grandmother wrote on their voyage from France to Canada written in 1913.
-My great-grandfather tried to purchase tickets on the titanic but they were sold out by the time he reached the ticket booth.
+I have a copy of a journal that my great-grandmother wrote on their voyage from England to Canada written in 1913.
+My great-grandfather tried to purchase tickets on the Titanic but they were sold out by the time he reached the ticket booth.
 A year later the family voyaged from the Tilbury Docks on the S. S. Scotian to the St. Lawrence to the docks in Quebec.

 This is precious family history; we are thankful that she took time during their voyage to document their travel experience, so that generations later can understand what they did for their family and in a sense for me.

 During my vacation I spent a lot of time on the back of the boat with a fishing rod in my hand and marveling at the beauty that is Northern Saskatchewan.e

 What an amazing time for thinking, praying and sharing stories with the family.
 This was a family vacation that I will never forget.
 I thought about this time and how my daughters are old enough now that this is something that they will remember for the rest of their lives.
 I had a lot of fun capturing moments with my camera but there was desire in me to capture it with my words as well.

 At the last moment before we left I grabbed my journal and when I opened it I realized that I had not written in it for over a year.